 The University of Pittsburgh Sustainability Reports are created to fully outline the institution’s sustainability efforts on campus and in the greater community.
 This publication includes information related to sustainable campus operations, education and research, and community outreach and leadership.
 These reports also inspired the development of the University Sustainability Committee and the ongoing efforts for a university-wide sustainability plan.

-- Mid-Campus Research Complex - Nuclear Physics Laboratory Renovation (2014)
+- Mid-Campus Research Complex - Nuclear Physics Laboratory Renovation (Silver, 2014)

-- University of Pittsburgh at Johnstown Nursing and Health Sciences Building (2015)
+- University of Pittsburgh at Johnstown, Nursing and Health Sciences Building (Gold, 2015)